openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

-OpenShift Serverless are an OpenShift add-on that can be install via an operator that is available within the OpenShift OperatorHub.
+OpenShift Serverless is an OpenShift add-on that can be install via an operator that is available within the OpenShift OperatorHub.

 Some operators are able to be installed into single namespaces within a cluster and are only able to monitor resources within that namespace.
 The OpenShift Serverless operator is one that installs globally on a cluster so that it is able to monitor and manage Serverless resources for every single project and user within the cluster.